michelleluu/michelleluu.github.io/projects/project-1.md

 The bank record database is a project I created for ICS 212: Program Structure.
 The database contains bank users' information, sorted by account number, and including names and addresses.
 The records are sorted in decscending order and are stored in a text file.
 The user can also add, print all, find, and delete records.

+This project significantly improved my understanding of coding as we had to understand the concepts behind it, including pointers, to complete the project and its requirements.

 Example code to be added later.